 How do you know if your product positioning is working?

 If you’re not winning, you’re losing.
 If you’re not growing, you’re dying.
-In business, you need to be constantly growing, and the best way to know if your product positioning is working is to look at your business metrics.
+The best way to know if your product positioning is working is to look at your business metrics.
 You should see a spike in revenue, sales, social media engagement, lead generation, increased ROI on ad spend, among other metrics.

 One of the best ways to tell if your positioning is working is by listening to your customers.
 Send out surveys to ask your customers questions about your product or service.
 Listen to how they describe your product.
 If they’re using words that sound like your positioning, then you’re on the right track.